 India currently has ten ESG funds out of which seven were launched after June 2020.
 Some of the newly launched ESG funds are

-Top 10 companies SBI ESG Fund invested in are –
+Here is the list of top 10 companies SBI ESG Fund invests in –

-The objective is to investments in a diversified basket of companies following ESG criteria.
-Here is a list of ESG funds who share the same objective.
+The objective of ESG mutual funds is to invest in a diversified basket of companies following ESG criteria.
+Here is a list of all ESG funds in India.

 List of ESG Funds in India